cfusco77/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 Of the 4113 crowdfunding campaigns 1369 are categorized under the Parent Category: Theater.
 I have filted the dataset to include only Theater campaigns in the following analysis.

-Having sorted the data my initial observations are that not all months have the same number of campaigns.
+Having sorted the data and grouped by month, my initial observations are that not all months have the same number of campaigns.
 May and June have the highest count of total campaigns.
 The number of successful campaigns in a given month ranges from [37, 111] while the number of failed camapigns has a much smaller spread, [31, 52.]

 The table, pictured below, illustrates the count of campaign outcomes by month.
 It appears May is an exceptionally good time to launch a campaign, followed by June and then July.